GorstakZadar/Gorstak/Guide to Star Trek Online.md

 Google each boff power on stowiki, and if it puts other skills on cd, don't use those other skills.

-Crits are very much important, and so is haste.
+Accuracy is very much important, and so is haste.
 Sometimes only diff between you doing 100k dps and someone doing 300k is their max hit.

 Avoid EPG builds unless you are in all EPG team because taking out enemy shields both brings dps, and if you don't take out their shields, makes your team job more difficult.